-I call Roti Canai the Malaysian croissant!
-It is similar due to the flakiness of the layers of oiled dough.
+I call 'roti canai' the Malaysian croissant.
+It is rather similar due to the flakiness of the layers of oiled dough.
 It is especially delicious if it is freshly made and dipped in curry dhal or fish and chicken curry.
-With this simple tutorial, you will learn how to make authentic 'roti canai' any time in the comfort of your home.
-Fret not, although the flipping process may appear tricky, the recipe is actually quite simple.
+In this simple tutorial, you will learn how to make authentic 'roti canai' any time in the comfort of your home.
+Fret not, although the flipping process may appears to be tricky, the recipe is actually quite simple.

-I have practiced making roti canai multiple times.
-I must admit it was a mess when I made it initially.
-However, practice makes perfect and I improved over time.
+I have practiced making 'roti canai' multiple times.
+I must admit it was a mess when started initially.
+However, practice makes perfect and I definitely improved over time.
 There is no shortcut to creating this flaky and crispy flat bread.
-Plus, it would be fun flexing your muscles while flipping the roti canai.
-All the effort will be paid off once you see the result of your hard work.
+Plus, it would be fun flexing the muscles while flipping the dough.
+Nevertheless, it would be well worth the effort when you see the outcome of your hard work.
 You will feel a sense of pride and joy over your accomplishment.

 Roti Canai is also known as: Roti Pratha马来千层饼

 Dilute salt and sugar in water.
 Mix flour and salt/sugar mixture evenly.
 Knead dough until smooth.

 Divide dough into 6 small balls.
 Coat each dough with oil and place them on a plate which had been oiled.
 Pour 2 tablespoons of oil over the dough.
 Let dough rest overnight.

 Flatten dough and flip it several times until it expands.
 Lift the left side of the expanded dough and fold to the right covering 2/3 of the whole surface.
 Do the same with the right.

 Pinch the tip of the dough and gently pull the dough off the working surface.
 Swirl dough to form a circle and press gently.

 Sprinkle some oil on the dough before letting the dough rest for 3-5 minutes.
 Flatten dough once more.
 Place it on a pan heated at medium heat.